 About Fentanyl Citrate (Actiq®)

-There are several different formulations of fentanyl.
-Fentanyl citrate is a rapid acting form of fentanyl used to treat breakthrough pain in people who are already taking long-acting pain medications for chronic pain.
-Breakthrough pain is typically severe pain that comes on quickly and occurs intermittently (or "flares"), despite the use of long-acting pain medications.
-When this pain occurs, a fast-acting pain medication is needed to ease the pain flare quickly.
+There are several different ways to take fentanyl.
+Fentanyl citrate is a fast acting form of fentanyl used to treat breakthrough pain.
+Breakthrough pain is pain that comes on quickly and occurs intermittently (or "flares"), despite the regular use of long-acting pain medications.
+When this pain occurs, a fast-acting pain medication is needed to ease the pain.

 How to Take Fentanyl Citrate

-Fentanyl citrate delivers pain relief by a lozenge that is attached to a handle and dissolves as patients move it along the inside of their cheeks.
+Fentanyl citrate delivers pain relief using a lozenge that is attached to a handle and dissolves as patients move it along the inside of their cheeks.
 The fentanyl citrate unit should be sucked, not chewed.
 The drug should be consumed over a 15 minute period.
 You should not eat or drink during this 15 minute period.
 You also should not bite or chew the lozenge as that will diminish the effect of the medication.

 This medication can interact with other medications that depress the central nervous system like barbituates (including phenobarbital), tranquilizers (including Haldol®, Librium® and Xanax ®), other narcotics and general anesthetic.
 The blood levels of this medication can be affected by certain foods and medications, so they may require dose adjustment or should be avoided.
 These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil.
 Be sure to tell your healthcare provider about all medications and supplements you take.